-The Lunenburg Folk Harbour Society 2013 Jim Pittman Awards The Lunenburg Folk Harbour Society established the Jim Pittman Awards to Read more →
+The Lunenburg Folk Harbour Society Presents its annual Jim Pittman Awards The Lunenburg Folk Harbour Society established the Jim Pittman Awards to honour Read more →

 The Town of Lunenburg, in Nova Scotia, Canada, was formally established in 1753 as the first British Colonial settlement in Nova Scotia outside of Halifax.
 These early settlers were from various parts of Germany, Switzerland, and the Montbeliard region of France.
 They followed in the footsteps of earlier Mikmaq and Acadian inhabitants in the area.
 A vibrant and stable economy was built on farming, fishing, ship building and ocean-based commerce, particularly in the West Indies trade.
 More than 200 years in fishing, ship-building and marine related industries has provided Lunenburg with a strong infrastructure including significant buildings and utilities.